XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

 A user named Charlie wants to deposit 50,000 XRP to Alpha Exchange.
 Doing this involves the following steps:

-1. Charlie submits a payment of 50,000  XRP (by using [RippleAPI](https://ripple.com/build/rippleapi/) or similar software) to Alpha Exchange's [cold wallet](#accounts).
+1. Charlie submits a payment of 50,000  XRP (by using [RippleAPI](reference-rippleapi.html) or similar software) to Alpha Exchange's [cold wallet](#accounts).

     a.
 Charlie adds an identifier (in this case, `789`) to the payment to associate it with his account at Alpha Exchange.
-This is called a [_destination tag_](https://ripple.com/build/gateway-guide/#source-and-destination-tags).
-(To use this, Alpha Exchange must have set the asfRequireDest flag on all of its accounts.
-This flag requires all incoming payments to have a destination tag like Charlie's.
-For more information, see [AccountSet Flags](https://ripple.com/build/transactions/#accountset-flags).
+This is called a [_destination tag_](tutorial-gateway-guide.html#source-and-destination-tags).
+(To use this, Alpha Exchange should have set the asfRequireDest flag on all of its accounts to require all incoming payments to have a destination tag like Charlie's.
+For more information, see [AccountSet Flags](reference-transaction-format.html#accountset-flags)).

 2. The software at Alpha Exchange detects the incoming payment, and recognizes `789` as the destination tag for Charlie’s account.